aws-samples/amazon-ivs-on-demand-android-demo/README.md

 This code sample shows how you can leverage [Play Feature Delivery](https://developer.android.com/guide/playcore/feature-delivery) to enable on-demand delivery of the Amazon IVS Player SDK, which will be downloaded from the Google Play Store when requested.

+A modularized app will create clearly defined boundaries between separate parts of your application, and allowing you to decrease your app’s size further.
+In practice, this means that you can call an API to install the module (the Amazon IVS Player SDK) _after_ the app has been downloaded and installed on your user’s device.
+Using on-demand installation saves initial download time and size.

 This is achieved by releasing your Android application with [.aar](https://developer.android.com/guide/app-bundle) bundles.
 (Note: this cannot be done with an `.apk`)